 When is Asparagus Season?

 Asparagus is a spring vegetable, grown and eaten almost world-wide.
 Farmers harvest asparagus early in the growing process, as the stalks become quite woody as the asparagus plant grows.
 The age of the plant can be determined by the thickness of the stems—older stalks are thicker than young ones.
 Asparagus can be relatively expensive to buy, since it is usually available for just a short season.
 That said, some UK growers are experimenting with growing asparagus in polythene tunnels which allow them to extend the growing season from February through late fall.
+And, you can try your hand at growing asparagus yourself using this detailed post on growing asparagus from seed.

 Is Asparagus Good for You?